Get Started on the Heating Assistance (CEAP) and Water Assistance (LIHWAP) Application

 If you or anyone in your household currently receives benefits like food stamps or cash assistance you automatically meet the income requirements and do not need to gather any income documents (see full list under ‘Confirm your eligibility’ above).
 If you don’t get one of those benefits, you need to submit proof of income.
 Specifically:

-- If you or anyone in your household is employed, you must provide: A copy or photo of paystubs that show income from 4 consecutive weeks anytime in the last 3 months, or a signed letter from payroll department/employer stating your income in this time period
+- If you or anyone in your household is employed, you must provide: A copy or photo of paystubs that show income from the previous 30 days or from 4 consecutive weeks anytime in the last 3 months, or a signed letter from payroll department/employer stating your income in this time period

 - If you or anyone in your household is self-employed (e.g., freelancer, side-gigger, contractor, small business owner), you must provide: A copy or photo of a completed Self-Employment Worksheet, and your most recently-filed IRS Form 1040, including all schedules